Society of the Sacred Mission: Current provinces and priories

-The Society is organised into three provinces, and members within each province live in local priories.
+The Society is organised into three autonomous provinces.
+These are now independent organisations, sharing a common name and history, but otherwise legally separate.

 European province

-Following the closure of St Michael's Priory (Willen) in 2019, the main house of the province is St Antony's Priory in Durham, which opened in 1985, with a new chapel constructed in 1989.
+Following the closure of St Michael's Priory, Willen, in 2019, the centre of operations moved to St Antony's Priory in Durham.
+In the years since, SSM has been through a process of transition from a religious order of professed members, governed by a Provincial and Chapter, to a religious organisation, a charity governed by a Board of Trustees, with a CEO directing operational activities delivered by a team of paid staff and volunteers.

-The provincial superior of the European province is Fr Jonathan Ewer.
-The visitor is John Pritchard, former Bishop of Oxford.
+It is no longer possible for the Society to admit new members; the four remaining professed members (three in England and one in Japan), live independently.
+The visitor is Stephen Conway, Bishop of Lincoln.

 Southern African province

 In 2008 the society completed a new purpose-built priory in Maseru, Lesotho, which is the current mother house of the province.

 The provincial superior of the Southern African Province is Tanki Job Mofana.
 The visitor is Thabo Makgoba, Archbishop of Cape Town.

 Australian province

 The province was once very large, and undertook theological education and training of priests.
 The original mother house of the province, from 1947, was St Michael's Priory in Crafers.
 The role was taken over by the Priory at Diggers Rest, Victoria following the complete destruction of St Michael's Priory by fire, with a subsidiary priory in Adelaide.
 The province has since contracted in size, and now operates only St John's Priory at Adelaide.

 The provincial superior of the Australian Province is Fr David McDougall.
 The visitor is John Stead, Bishop of Willochra.